loagit/Quill-Examples-and-FAQ/README.md

 2. Vector/Array of formats in JavaScript code.
 3. HTML Elements with format CSS classes in HTML code.

-This can be seen at the beginning of the (toolbar module source code)[https://github.com/quilljs/quill/blob/develop/modules/toolbar.js#L10].
+This can be seen at the beginning of the [toolbar module source code](https://github.com/quilljs/quill/blob/develop/modules/toolbar.js#L10).
 Note the:
 ```javascript
 if(Array.isArray(this.options.container){ // ... }
 else if(typeof this.options.container === 'string'){ // ... }